RabadanLab/TOBI/readme.txt

 Step 5.
 Run all samples using -AF flags:
 	varCall_filtering/batch_multi_array.LGG_TCGA.sh_suffix --config /path/to/config_file
-	--steps AF --bam all -s 0 -e 0 --cluster hpc --filter on --
+	--steps AF --bam all -s 0 -e 0 --cluster hpc --filter on --vcfsuf oxoG.snp.capture.tcga.vcf
 	# --bam -s -e flags are not used for VCF analysis

 Step 6.
-Check the final file sizes, before and after filtering, using the script below:
+Check number of lines in final file sizes, using the script below:

-	check_final_run.sh
+	varCall_filtering/tobi_out_empty.sh {main_outputdir_from_config} list_file

-If some cases where not done, find the problem, and run them again.
+If some cases did not run, find the problem, and run them again.

 Step 7.
 Merge all final files for each case, and then all together using the script
 below: